 Clare County Council is responsible for the provision of an extensive range of public services, such as, housing, planning, roads, libraries.
-This council seeks to promote the economic, social and cultural development of County Clare and in doing so contribute significantly to improving the quality of life of the people of the county.
+This council seeks to promote the economic, social and cultural development of Clare and in doing so contribute significantly to improving the quality of life of the people of the county.
 As part of the delivery of these services we are committed to protecting and respecting your privacy.

 Clare County Council,

 Our website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 If you do use one of these third-party links, we would recommend that you carefully read the privacy statement on the third-party website.

 For the purposes of the EU General Data Protection Regulation (EU Regulation 679/2016) (the "GDPR"), Clare County Council may act as a data processor and/or a data controller regarding the personal data described in this privacy statement and in section specific privacy statements listed below.

 "Data Controllers" determine the purposes for which, and the manner in which, any personal data is processed, who/which make independent decisions in relation to the personal data and/or who/which otherwise control that personal data.

 For the purposes of the EU General Data Protection Regulation (EU Regulation 679/2016) (the “GDPR”), Clare County Council may act as a data processor and/or a data controller regarding the personal data described in this privacy statement and in the section specific privacy statements listed below.

 “Data controllers” determine the purposes for which, and the manner in which, any personal data is processed, who/which make independent decisions in relation to the personal data and/or who/which otherwise control that personal data.

 “Data processors” process personal data on behalf of the data controller.